 To narrow down the Smart Recommender Analytics, you can filter your results thanks to the date picker and the Filters button.

 You can apply page type, platform type, and campaign status filters.
-These filters enable you to list campaigns on the same page and across different platform types to make a fair comparison.
+These filters enable you to list campaigns on the same page and across different platform types to make a reasonable comparison.

 You can also view the campaign summary in different statuses after filtering your results.